 Have you been seeing more raccoons around your neighborhood lately?
 You’re not alone.
 Raccoons are no longer confined to their natural habitats of forests and wetlands.
 Recent decades have seen a great raccoon migration to urban and suburban areas.
 City streets and local neighborhoods offer these small scavengers a bounty of food sources.

 Keep your property from becoming a haven for these masked bandits.
 In this post, we’ll teach you how to keep raccoons away.
 These five tips for preventing raccoons rely on making them feel unwelcome and using natural deterrents to ensure your home is inhospitable to these intelligent mammals.

-Like with any wild animal, providing a regular source of food for raccoons encourages dependence on humans for food and can lead to overpopulation.
-As raccoons often live in and develop family groups, feeding them can leave a well-intentioned homeowner with a much larger problem on their hands in the long run.
+Like with any wild animal, providing a regular source of food for raccoons encourages dependence on humans and can lead to overpopulation.
+These critters are smart and resourceful.
+They’re also master scavengers.
+Enhanced night vision allows them to easily feed at night.

 2. Secure All Garbage Cans